A brief introduction to string theory

 Good books on the market

-- The Elegant Universe: Superstrings, Hidden Dimensions, and the Quest for the Ultimate Theory, by Brian Greene, 2000
+The Elegant Universe: Superstrings, Hidden Dimensions, and the Quest for the Ultimate Theory (Vintage, 2000)

-- The Fabric of the Cosmos: Space, Time, and the Texture of Reality, by Brian Greene, 2004
+The Fabric of the Cosmos: Space, Time, and the Texture of Reality (Vintage, 2005)

-- Cosmic Landscape: String Theory and the Illusion of Intelligent Design, by Leonard Susskind, 2005
+Cosmic Landscape: String Theory and the Illusion of Intelligent Design (Back Bay, 2005)

-- The Black Hole War: My Battle with Stephen Hawking to Make the World Safe for Quantum Mechanics, by Leonard Susskind, 2008
+The Black Hole War: My Battle with Stephen Hawking to Make the World Safe for Quantum Mechanics (Back Bay, 2009)